renetta96/renetta96.github.io/README.md

 - Damage modifier: 0.75

 **Perks**
-- Has 70% chance to summon bees on attack, maximum of 4.
-Initially he has a pool of maximum 6 bees, when a bee is summoned, it takes some time based on his hunger to refill the pool.
+- Has chance to summon bees on attack, maximum of 4.
+Initially he has a pool of maximum 6 bees.
+- Refilling the pool costs both hunger and time, scaled to his current hunger.
+Refilling stops below 20% hunger.
 - Gains 25% bonus from [honeyed and sweet foods](https://dontstarve.fandom.com/wiki/Sweetener).
 Only get 50% from non-honeyed foods.
 His favorite food is Honey Ham.
 - Runs faster in spring, slower in winter.
 - Has coldness resistance based on number of symbiotic bees he currently has.